College roundup: Merrill sparks SUNY Potsdam to nonconference women’s hockey victory

 STONEHILL 4, SUNY POTSDAM 3

-Rapaije Carter scored two goals to help Stonehill (8-1-1) defeat the Bears in the North Country Tournament in Potsdam.
+Rapaije Carter scored two goals to help Stonehill defeat the Bears in the North Country Tournament on Saturdaay in Potsdam.

 HAMILTON 3, SUNY CANTON 2

-Brendan Morrow scored a goal and assisted on another to lead the Kangaroos (3-5) in the other game of the North Country Tournament in Potsdam.
+Brendan Morrow scored a goal and assisted on another to lead the Kangaroos (3-5) in the other game of the North Country Tournament on Saturday in Potsdam.

 Filip Jakobsson also scored for SUNY Canton.